KonstChr/Recommender_Systems/README.md

-'Creating A Hybrid-Based Book Recommendation System'
+'Creating A Hybrid Book Recommendation System'

 Dataset used is the following: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset